+This requirement assumes that voters can use their personal headsets, hearing aids, eyeglasses, canes, or other aids they typically have with them.

 8.1-D – Secondary ID and biometrics

 If a voting system uses biometric measures for identifying or authenticating voters and election workers, it must provide an alternative that does not depend on the same biometric capabilities.